devvictrix/py-pixel-bot/docs/adrs/ADR-001-Choice-Screen-Capture-Analysis-Tech.md

 ## Decision Outcome

 **Chosen Option:** `OpenCV-Python` as the primary library for screen capture and image analysis (including template matching), supplemented by `pytesseract` for OCR capabilities. `mss` will be kept in consideration for future performance optimization of screen capture if needed.
+Pillow is also included as `pyautogui` and `CustomTkinter` (for `CTkImage`) depend on it, and it's useful for direct screen capture on Windows (`ImageGrab.grab()`).

 **Justification:**
 *   **Unified Toolkit:** OpenCV provides a vast range of functionalities needed (capture, image manipulation, filtering, template matching) within a single, well-integrated ecosystem.
-This simplifies development.
+Pillow provides simple and fast cross-platform image manipulation and capture, especially effective on Windows.
-*   **Power and Flexibility:** It offers the depth required for future, more complex analysis features.
+*   **Power and Flexibility:** They offer the depth required for future, more complex analysis features.
-*   **Cross-Platform Abstraction:** While performance can vary, OpenCV aims to provide a consistent API across platforms for capture.
+*   **Cross-Platform Abstraction:** While performance can vary, OpenCV and Pillow aim to provide a consistent API across platforms for capture.
-*   **Industry Standard:** OpenCV and Tesseract are de facto standards in their respective domains.
+*   **Industry Standard:** OpenCV, Pillow, and Tesseract are de facto standards in their respective domains.
 *   **Performance Path:** While `mss` is noted for speed, OpenCV's capabilities are broad.
-If specific capture bottlenecks arise with OpenCV's default methods, `mss` can be integrated as an alternative capture source, feeding data into the OpenCV pipeline for analysis.
+If specific capture bottlenecks arise with OpenCV's default methods or Pillow's `ImageGrab`, `mss` can be integrated as an alternative capture source, feeding data into the OpenCV pipeline for analysis.

 ## Consequences

-*   The project will have dependencies on `opencv-python`, `numpy` (usually comes with OpenCV), and `pytesseract`.
+*   The project will have dependencies on `opencv-python`, `numpy` (usually comes with OpenCV), `Pillow`, and `pytesseract`.
 *   Users will need to install the Tesseract OCR engine separately for OCR features to work.
 This needs to be clearly documented in `README.md` and user guides.
-*   Initial development will focus on leveraging OpenCV's capture methods.
-Performance testing will guide if/when to explore `mss` integration.
+*   Initial development will focus on leveraging Pillow's `ImageGrab` for Windows screen capture due to its simplicity and good performance there, and OpenCV for image processing.
+Performance testing will guide if/when to explore other capture methods or optimize.
-*   Developers will need to be familiar with OpenCV's API for image processing and `pytesseract` for OCR.
+*   Developers will need to be familiar with OpenCV's API for image processing, Pillow for capture/basic manipulation, and `pytesseract` for OCR.

 ---